KamoEllen/GRID-Esports-DataJam-23/README.md

 - **Threats to Avoid:** Relying solely on high kill counts without effective assist contributions might lead to vulnerability in achieving objectives and overall match performance.

+### Communicating Feedback

+Different formats and channels to communicate feedback, such as reports and dashboards.
+When providing feedback, aim for clarity, conciseness, specificity, actionability, and timeliness.
+Utilize positive reinforcement, praise, and recognition to motivate your players and teams.
+Encourage them to ask questions, share opinions, and suggest solutions, fostering a collaborative and growth-oriented environment.

 [Link to the Esports Data Analysis Notebook](https://github.com/KamoEllen/GRID-Esports-DataJam-23/blob/main/GRID_DATA%20(1).ipynb)

 <hr>